shiva11499/Friendly-Chat-App/README.md

 # FriendlyChat-App
-A chat-app with an integrated real-time database.
+A chat-app with an integrated real-time database and uses Firebase features.